danpla/dpscreenocr/doc/manual.md

 The hotkey starts and ends the on-screen selection.
 To cancel the selection, press Escape.

-The hotkey is global: it works even if the dpScreenOCR's window is minimized.
+The hotkey is global: it works even if the dpScreenOCR window is minimized.
 If pressing the hotkey has no effect, it probably means that another program is already using it.
 In this case, try another key combination.